 - Open the table in Datasheet view.

-- On the Datasheet tab, in the Fields & Columns group, click New Field.
+- On the Fields tab, in the Add & Delete group, click the field type that you want.

 Top of Page